sriveerisetti/NCAA_Mens_March_Madness_2025_2026/README.md

 ## Data Source

-The data used for this project was obtained from the [March Machine Learning Mania 2025](https://www.kaggle.com/competitions/march-machine-learning-mania-2025) competition on Kaggle.
+The data used for this project was obtained from Kaggle